Learn Java Easy. Chapter 17. Decoding Communication Systems

 }

 I’ve done my part.
-With these Programs, Bud and Pedro have everything they need.
-From now on, it’s my turn to rest and mentally prepare for the final phase of the escape.
-So far, everything is going perfectly and there haven’t been any setbacks.
+With these programs, Bud and Pedro have everything they need.
+From now on, it’s time for me to rest and mentally prepare for the final phase of the escape.
+So far, everything is going perfectly and there have been no setbacks.
 I hope the good streak continues.